Sparse Black-box Video Attack with Reinforcement Learning: Experiments

-For the targeted attack, the proposed algorithms are superior to other comparative methods in bath MAP and sparsity.
-SVA is at least 25\% ahead in MAP and at least 85\% ahead in sparsity.
-Two examples of the adversarial videos produced with our SVA targeted method are shown in Figure \ref{fig:Tresult}.
+Two examples of the adversarial videos produced with our SVA un-targeted method are shown in Figure \ref{fig:result}.
+For the first example (above the black line), the ground-truth label is “MilitaryParade”, by adding the generated adversarial perturbations, the model tends to predict a wrong label “BandMarching”.
+There are only 5 frames that have the perturbations in the whole 16 frames video.
+For the second example (below the black line), the ground-truth label is “flic flac”, by adding the generated adversarial perturbations, the model tends to predict a wrong label “kick ball”.
+The adversarial video has only 4 frames with perturbations, there are no perturbations on the other frames.
+Besides, two examples of the adversarial videos produced with our SVA targeted method are shown in Figure \ref{fig:Tresult}.
 The clean video, adversarial video, and the corresponding perturbations are shown in the green box, red box, and grey box respectively.
-The perturbations are also rescaled into the range of 0-255.
-We display the video frames corresponding to the odd number of their coordinates in two adversarial videos, so only 8 video frames are shown for each video.
-For these two adversarial videos, the target classes of them are all ’Archery’.
-The adversarial video above the black line is from UCF-101 with the threat model C3D, its original class is ’RopeClimbing’.
-The MAP of this adversarial video is 5.4315, 62.5\% of the total 16 video frames were polluted.
-The adversarial video below the black line is from UCF-101 with the threat model LRCN.
-Its original class is ’BodyWeightSquats’.
-The MAP of this adversarial video is 1.479, the perturbations exist in 8 video frames with a total of 16 frames.
-As you can see, the sparsity of the adversarial video is generally lower than the results of un-targeted attack, which means targeted attack needs more frames to generate perturbations.
+For these two adversarial videos, the target classes are all ``Archery".
+The adversarial video above the black line is from UCF-101 with the recognition model C3D, its original class is ``RopeClimbing".
+There are 10 video frames that are polluted.
+The adversarial video below the black line is from UCF-101 with the recognition model LRCN.
+Its original class is ``BodyWeightSquats".
+The perturbations only exist in 8 video frames with a total of 16 frames.
+From these samples, we can conclude that the agent can select a small number of key and representative frames from the whole input video and the perturbations added on these key frames are human-imperceptible.

-From all the tables and figures where exist four adversaries produced by our proposed algorithm, we can obtain the following observations: (1) In the majority of test tasks, our SVA achieves the best performance, that demonstrates the effectiveness of the proposed method.
+By observing and analysing all the results, we can draw the following conclusions: (1) Our SVA achieves the best performance in the majority of test tasks.
 (2) Attacking on key frames is an effective way to reduce perturbations of adversarial video.
-(3) Mutual guidance and cooperation between Key frames selection and attacking is helpful to select the key frames for generating perturbations.
+(3) Mutual guidance and cooperation between key frames selection and attacking is helpful to select the key frames for generating perturbations.